 The Husqvarna 345 has multiple safety features that will benefit newbies, because inexperienced users make more mistakes and need a saw that helps them avoid accidents.
 So the double acting chain brake, a right hand guard and a chain catcher are all good news for new users.
 Other notable qualities include a side-mounted chain tensioner, a centrifugal air cleaning system and an ergonomic handle because they all make life easier for users.

 The 345 has been replaced in the current Husqvarna line-up by the Husqvarna 445, similar engine, a little more power and a tiny bit heavier.
 So if you were looking for a 345 you might be out of luck, but there are plenty of choices available on Ebay if you are considering buying brand new.

 The great news is that it’s not too late for your trusty 345 if you already own one or if you have one needing a bit of care.
-There a still plenty of spare parts available for this trusty saw and you’ll find a handy copy of the workshop manual on Scribd.
+There are still plenty of spare parts available for this trusty saw and you’ll find a handy copy of the workshop manual on Scribd.